 Focusing on Global Economics and Finance

-Our MA is an innovative, two-year program that features our core strengths in international finance, economics, and business.
+Our two-year Master of Arts in International Economics and Finance (MA) program features an innovative curriculum around our core strengths in international finance, economics, and business.
 The MA targets the financial and economic skills needed to understand forces driving the global economy and the operations of international capital markets.

 Key elements of the MA curriculum include: